 The right way: voice

 Talk to your audience in a personal way.
-Personalized communications emotionally compel your audience, which ensures and encourages continued brand loyalty.
+Personalised communications emotionally compel your audience, which ensures and encourages continued brand loyalty.

 Are you a fun, energetic brand that screams ‘excitement’?
 Or perhaps your goal is to be seen as sophisticated and charming, and so your language is more professional and formal.